tkgregory/gradle-evaluation-order/README.md

 ## Running

+1. See all the configured projects:

+`./gradlew projects`

-1. Demonstrates the configuration of sub-projects from the parent *build.gradle* and also from sub-project *build.gradle* files:
+2. Demonstrates the configuration of sub-projects from the parent *build.gradle* and also from sub-project *build.gradle* files:

 `./gradlew hello goodbye`

 (also demonstrates the Gradle lifecycle phases)

-2. Demonstrates using *afterEvaluate* to dynamically configure a task name based on a configuration property:
+3. Demonstrates using *afterEvaluate* to dynamically configure a task name based on a configuration property:

 `./gradlew makeSmallTalkToTom`